COVID digest: Germany's situation 'critical,' Lauterbach says | DW | 11.03.2022

 Rajendra Prasav Yadav, WHO's acting country representative, said it was "too early to declare victory against the virus."

-The United States is extending the requirement of wearing masks in planes and public transport for one more month, federal officials said.
+The United States is extending the requirement of wearing masks on planes and public transport for one more month, federal officials said.

 It announced the decision while also deliberating on steps that could lead to lifting the rule entirely.